-I started getting some pretty awful side effects on the high dose I was taking including self harm, anxiety and worryingly manic episodes.
+I started getting some pretty awful side effects on the high dose I was taking, including self-harm, anxiety, and worryingly manic episodes.
 This seemed really strange to me, seeing as I was on the highest dose of an antidepressant drug!

-My first brain zap hit me like a lightening bolt in the brain.
+My first brain zap hit me like a lightning bolt in the brain.
 I immediately felt dizzy and extremely nauseous, lost my balance and nearly fell to the floor.
 This continued every few seconds until I had no choice but to lie down.
 Word of advice: lying down does not help!

 What Are Brain Zaps?